AleDev88/AleDev88/README.md

  - *NID (Intelligence and Defense) Private Server Infrastructure*
  - *NID Active Missilistic System*

- - *Digital high speed System for homemade Radiotelescope*
+ - *Digital High Speed System for homemade Radiotelescope*
  - *Cryogenic System for homemade Radiotelescope*

 ___
-- 💞️ Looking for participants in Science / Technology projects or someone to socialize with
+- 💞️ Looking for participants in Science / Technology projects or someone just to socialize with

 > 📫 You can contact me at alemenec865@gmail.com
 >